 - Vitamin D: fatty fish like salmon and beef liver, milk.

 - Vitamin E: wheat germ, sunflower seeds and oil, nuts, butter, spinach, and broccoli.

-- Vitamin K: K2 is concentrated in animal foods such as natto and pork; K1 is concentrated in vegetables such as kale and collard greens.
+- Vitamin K: K1 is concentrated in vegetables such as kale and collard greens, K2 is concentrated in animal foods such as natto and pork.

-“antioxidants balance out the effects of free radicals, which are naturally created by your body but also come from environmental factors like pollution, chemicals, and smoke”.
-According to Serena Poon, chef, nutritionist, Reiki master says
+Antioxidants neutralize the effects of free radicals, which are produced naturally by the body but also originate from environmental causes such as pollution, chemicals, and cigarette smoke.

 Supplements Women May Take After Age of 25